 Take the route Quito - Calacalí - Puerto Quito.
 In the last town take the detour to the village of Las Golondrinas.
-Pass the town of La Te and the town of Zapallo, turn right to go towards Puerto Nuevo at the side of the Canandé river.
-Take the barge to cross the river with the Botrosa company (you must have a permit signed by Fundación de Conservación Jocotoco of Quito to pass the barge in Puerto Nuevo).
+Pass the towns of La Te and Zapallo, turn right towards Puerto Nuevo at the side of the Canandé river.
+Take the barge to cross the river (you must have a permit signed by Fundación Jocotoco to pass the barge in Puerto Nuevo).
 Continue to the Reserve, it is 45 minutes away on the way to Hoja Blanca.
-Look for signs for Choco Lodge, Fundación de Conservación Jocotoco.
+Look for signs for Choco Lodge.

 There are 62 species of birds which are endemic to the Choco eco-region.
 Of those, 37 species can be found in the Canandé Reserve.
 Some of these species are threatened (endangered or vulnerable).

-Trap cameras have revealed that there are populations of four feline species in the reserve: Jaguar, Puma, Ocelot and Margay, as well as Pecari and Red Deer, as well as three species of monkeys: Howler monkeys, Brown-headed Spider monkeys and White Capuchins.
+Trap cameras have revealed that there are populations of four feline species in the reserve: Jaguar, Puma, Ocelot and Margay, as well as Pecari and Red Brocket Deer, as well as three species of monkeys: Mantled Howler monkeys, Brown-headed Spider monkeys and White Fronted Capuchins.